Binyam0911455745/airbnb-clone-project/README.md

     * **Responsibility:** Ensures the quality and reliability of the software.
 This involves designing and executing test plans, identifying bugs, verifying fixes, and ensuring that the application meets all functional and non-functional requirements.
 They work across all layers of the application.

 ---

+## Technology Stack

+This project leverages a powerful and modern technology stack to achieve its goals, with each component playing a crucial role in building a scalable and robust booking platform:

+* **Backend Framework: Django (Python)**
+    * **Purpose in Project:** Django serves as the robust, high-level Python web framework for building the backend of the Airbnb clone.
+It provides a solid foundation for rapid development with its "batteries-included" philosophy, enabling the creation of secure and scalable web applications.
+Specifically, I'll utilize Django for developing the core business logic, managing user authentication and authorization, handling data models, and serving as the backbone for the API endpoints.

+* **Database: MySQL**
+    * **Purpose in Project:** MySQL is chosen as the relational database management system to store all persistent data for the Airbnb clone.
+This includes user profiles, property listings, booking information, reviews, and other essential application data.
+Its reliability, scalability, and widespread support make it ideal for managing complex relationships between various data entities efficiently.

+* **API Layer: GraphQL**
+    * **Purpose in Project:** GraphQL will be implemented as the API query language and runtime.
+Its primary purpose is to provide clients with a powerful and flexible way to request precisely the data they need, reducing over-fetching and under-fetching issues common with traditional REST APIs.
+This enables more efficient data exchange between the frontend and backend, allowing for complex queries and mutations tailored to specific UI requirements.

+* **Containerization: Docker**
+    * **Purpose in Project:** Docker will be used to containerize the application, including the Django backend, MySQL database, and any other services.
+This ensures consistent development, testing, and production environments by packaging the application and its dependencies into isolated containers.
+Docker simplifies deployment, enhances portability, and facilitates easier local development setup for all team members.

+* **CI/CD: GitHub Actions**
+    * **Purpose in Project:** GitHub Actions will be employed to automate the Continuous Integration and Continuous Deployment (CI/CD) pipeline.
+This will streamline the development workflow by automatically building, testing, and deploying the application whenever changes are pushed to the repository.
+It helps in catching bugs early, ensuring code quality, and facilitating rapid and reliable releases.

+* **Version Control: Git & GitHub**
+    * **Purpose in Project:** Git is the distributed version control system used for tracking changes in the source code, while GitHub serves as the remote repository hosting service.
+These tools are fundamental for collaborative development, allowing multiple team members to work on the project concurrently, manage code versions, review changes, and merge contributions efficiently.